A cash-for-work project in the Kurdistan Region of Iraq.

 Cash for Work The Partnership for Prospects

-As many as 6.5 million Syrians have left their country in order to escape the war.
+As many as five million Syrians have left their country in order to escape the war (as at June 2024).
 Most of them are staying in Turkey, Lebanon and Jordan.
 The arrival of refugees has presented these host countries with enormous challenges.
 There is a shortage of food, water, power and housing, and health facilities cannot cope with the large number of patients.
 But there is also a shortage of job and education opportunities.

 The UNHCR camp for Syrian refugees in the Kurdistan Autonomous Region in Iraq, photo taken in 2014.

-Iraq, too, is hosting over 270,000 people from Syria.
-And Iraq has nearly 1.2 million people who have been internally displaced by attacks carried out by the terrorist organisation calling itself Islamic State, especially in the Kurdistan Region of Iraq (as at June 2023).
+Iraq, too, is hosting around 285,000 people from Syria (as at June 2024).
+And Iraq has nearly 1.1 million people who have been internally displaced by attacks carried out by the terrorist organisation calling itself Islamic State (as at December 2023).

 The German government is not leaving the people in the region around Syria to cope with these challenges alone.
 Beyond meeting the immediate basic needs of refugees, it helps refugees and local people through the Partnership for Prospects, an employment drive for the Middle East.
 The Partnership was launched at the international donor conference for Syria in February 2016.
 It provides new prospects for people on the ground, thus helping to stabilise host communities.